Schedule an appointment at the Writing Center. Please read the following before making an appointment:

 - Anyone working on application materials should sign up with one of our senior or graduate tutors (these are indicated on the schedule).

 - If you are working on a take-home exam, you may make your appointment as normal, but we will need written permission from your instructor if it is not explicitly stated on the course syllabus or the exam prompt.
 Instructors should email firstname.lastname@example.org before the time of your appointment.

 Although we believe a face-to-face conversation is the best way for us to support writers, we also know scheduling a tutorial during our open hours can be challenging for some students, particularly for University College students with other obligations during the day.
-In order to make our services more accessible, we are piloting an Email Tutoring option.
-Starting in Spring 2019, University College students working on coursework will be able to submit drafts online, and one of our tutors will read it carefully and respond with thoughtful, constructive feedback within three business days.
-If you are a University College student and would like to submit a draft, please click here (coming Spring 2019).
+In order to make our services more accessible, we offer an Email Tutoring option.
+University College students working on coursework can submit drafts online, and one of our tutors will read it carefully and respond with thoughtful, constructive feedback within three business days.
+If you are a University College student and would like to submit a draft, please click here.